aarif4/producer-consumer/1-producer_consumer/README.md

 ```

 ## Build Process
 Build this project like any other CMake project; make a build folder and run CMake's build commands to build the project.

-To build this project, perform the following steps in your terminal (assuming you're inside the project):
+Here are the commands you'd run in your terminal to build this project (assuming you're already inside the project's area):
 ```
 mkdir build
 cd build